asmov/placeholder/README.md

-# placeholder
+# SourceTrait Placeholders
-Distribution placeholder for packages that are in development
+*Distribution placeholder for packages that are in development or deprecated.*

+Do not use.